TeamBasedInquiryLearning/linear-algebra/README.md

 During development, it's recommended to run (e.g.) `make pdf/slides-1-E.pdf` to build only the appropriate piece of the project for testing purposes.
+A `make slides` command is provided that will make only the individual module slides.

 When possible, run the global `make` build as its own commit so that content changes aren't hidden within a large build.